 GM's small pickups, the Colorado and its GMC Canyon twin, are more maneuverable than full-sized trucks and better equipped than their Nissan and Toyota competitors.
-Buyers can choose from gas four-cylinder, an 18-mpg V6, or a four-cylinder diesel that returned 24 mpg overall.
-The ride is rather choppy, as befitting a pickup, but handling is responsive.
+We tested the V6, which returned 18 mpg overall, and the four-cylinder diesel, which got 24 mpg overall.
+The ride is rather choppy, as expected of a pickup, but handling is responsive.
 Rear- and four-wheel-drive versions are available, as are extended and crew-cab body styles.
 Inside are the latest electronics, including the MyLink audio system.
-These are the first small trucks to offer forward-collision and lane-departure warnings, and a backup camera is standard.
-New for 2017 are an 8-speed automatic transmission and an updated, more responsive V6.
+These are the first small trucks to offer forward-collision and lane-departure warnings.
+In addition, a backup camera is standard.
+New for 2017 are an eight-speed automatic transmission and an updated, more responsive V6.
 Reliability has been below average.